Transforma logo

 The flourishing market for digital games

-This subsection talks about the increasing reliance on internet connection of video game consoles, resulting in the sale of digital games overtaking physical ones.
+This subsection examines the growing dependence of video game consoles on internet connectivity, which has driven digital game sales to surpass physical formats.
+For example, as of early 2024, 75% of new games were sold as digital downloads and 25% via physical retailers.
 It also explores the other reasons that support this trend (such as lower publishing and distribution costs and reduced space requirements for customers).
 It also talks about the increasing functionalities of online games (like online updates) and the new monetisation opportunities they enable.

 It discusses the main challenges faced by gaming consoles, like their cost, which often make them popular, only in wealthy countries like the USA.
-It also describes some examples of relevant IoT deployments in this application like Sony PlayStation 5 and Nintendo Switch OLED Model.
+It then adds that the ability to stream video games represents a potential shift in the market, away from gaming consoles and towards streamed game content via subscriptions.
+It also describes some examples of relevant IoT deployments in this application like Sony PlayStation 5 Pro and Nintendo Switch 2.

 AV Controls